Surprising facts about Easter packaging

 How to ensure your Easter packaging is properly recycled

-Despite retailers’ efforts and growing consumer demands for sustainability, it is still important to try and ascertain the scale of the waste generated at Easter.
+Despite retailers’ efforts and growing consumer demands for sustainability, it remains crucial to determine the scale of waste generated during Easter.
 Several facts and figures highlight the scale of packaging waste.

 Packaging waste generated at Easter

-Estimates indicate that the 80 million chocolate eggs sold in the UK at Easter generate around 4,370 tonnes of card and 160 tonnes of foil waste.
+Estimates indicate that the 80 million chocolate eggs sold at Easter in the UK generate around 9,600 tonnes of cardboard waste, 4,000 tonnes of plastic waste and 8,500 tonnes of food waste.

-Despite the packs being mainly recyclable, the UK’s Waste and Resources Action Programme (WRAP) estimates that the UK discards around 3,000 tonnes of packaging each year.
-This figure used sales volumes in 2016.
+Despite the packs being mainly recyclable, Business Waste estimates that the UK generates around 8,000 tonnes of packaging waste each year.

-The 3,000 tonnes of Easter packaging waste takes 400 large lorries to transport to landfills or recycling centres.
+Over 8,000 tonnes of Easter packaging waste takes 500 large lorries to transport to landfills or recycling centres.
+If this 8,000 tonnes of waste is recycled, it could produce the energy used to generate 4,700 homes or 8,000 fossil-fuel-powered cars.

-In total, the UK produces approximately 11.5 million tonnes of packaging waste annually, a high percentage of this being food and drink packaging.
+In total, the UK produces approximately 12 million tonnes of packaging waste annually, with a significant portion being food and drink packaging.

-Easter egg packaging, in reality, contributes a very small percentage of the overall UK domestic (i.e. household) packaging at only 0.266%.
+Easter egg packaging, in reality, contributes a tiny percentage of the overall UK domestic (i.e., household) packaging at only around 6%.

 Similarly to Christmas, between 10 million and 20 million greeting cards are sent and received around Easter.
 These cards add to the mountain of waste and recycling.

-Thankfully, almost all the packaging from the eggs found in major retailers is now recyclable.
-The only packaging that is generally non-recyclable is individual chocolate bar wrappers and plastic windows.
+Thankfully, almost all of the packaging, including the foil wrapped around the egg and the cardboard container in which the eggs are packaged, is now recyclable.
+The only packaging that is generally non-recyclable is the individual chocolate bar wrappers and plastic windows.

 The best way to recycle Easter egg foil is to scrunch it into a fist-sized ball before placing it into your recycling bin.
 Doing this ensures small bits of foil do not get lost during the recycling process.

 However, if the foil has chocolate on it, you should rinse it off first.
-If it is still too dirty, it is better placed in the waste bin to avoid contaminating the load.
+If it is still too dirty, it is better to place it in the waste bin to avoid contaminating the load.

 You can place carton board and corrugated boxes used for Easter packaging in your recycling bin.
 Collapsing them first can leave room for more recycling.